Timeframe rules allow you to limit the timeframe for accepting bookings Before an event and Into the future.

 Nominal time method

 Generally, this method is more useful for longer periods like weeks and months.
-The default for this setting is 18 months, and you can set it for as short as one day.
+The default for this setting is 18 months, and you can set it for as short as 12 hours.

 For example, when your Into the future setting is set to four weeks, we show your Customer the next four weeks regardless of whether you have any available slots during this period or not.
 Days where you do not have any availability on your calendar still count towards the total number of days shown.
 In this example, your Customer may see anything from 28 days to 0 days to choose from, depending on how much availability is on your calendar inside the specified time frame.

 Generally, this method is more useful for shorter periods of several days.
 Typical use cases where the availability-based method comes in handy include: